qwergram/useful-server-scripts/README.md

 # useful-server-scripts
 Some scripts for my home server.
+This is mostly the common "what did I do to set that up" question I've been asking myself recently.
 I wouldn't recomend downloading any of these scripts and running them, as most of them are customized for my server and assume various (and occasionally conflicting) things.
+Use em at your own risk.

-However, I've included references to each of the scripts.
+In each script contains a couple of links where I ripped the instructions from.

 ## Server specs
 ```